 - Customer must have owned and used the auto for at least twelve months prior to import

-- The applicant is of an age that entitles him or her to hold a license or permit to drive a road vehicle
+- Customer must be of age to hold a license or permit to drive a vehicle

-- The applicant undertakes to comply with any requirements as to road safety that are imposed in respect of the vehicle by the Administrator of Vehicle Standards
+- Customer must comply with any road safety requirements imposed by the Administrator of Vehicle Standards

 - All vehicles intended to be imported, including motor vehicles, motorcycles, caravans, trailers etc. must have an individual "Vehicle Import Approval" prior to their arrival in Australia

-- The owner or spouse must produce the documents listed below and complete a B357 Form (Statement for Vehicle Imported by a Passenger)
+- B357 Form (Statement for Vehicle Imported by a Passenger)

 - Bill of Sale